rpoplawski/hackathon/README.md

 #HR Pro
 ##Description
 This project consisted of a team of four people collaborating together to design, create, and build a working application.
-This program allows users to enter personal data and retrieve information regarding their employment as it pertains to them.
+This program allows users to enter personal data and retrieve information regarding employment as it pertains to employees.
 To visit the HR Pro application, go <a href="https://secure-fjord-5088.herokuapp.com">here</a>.
 ##Features
 - names of employees
 - department in which employees work